 - 2.5.
 Mitigates recreational pressures by: - 2.5.1.
 Developing a spatial plan for where recreation should be accommodated in the New Forest and surrounding areas - 2.5.2.
-Agreeing a strategy to facilitate changes to the location and capacity of car parking on the Open Forest and adjacent commons - 2.5.3.
-Developing a strategic approach to mitigate the potential impacts associated with increasing recreational pressures arising from planned new housing and visitor accommodation on the internationally designated - 2.5.4.
-Increasing the level of funding available for recreation management so that it is sufficient to address both existing and future needs - 2.5.5.
+Agreeing a strategy to facilitate changes to the location and capacity of car parking on the Open Forest - 2.5.3.
+Developing a strategic approach to mitigate the potential impacts associated with increasing recreational pressures arising from planned new housing and visitor internationally designated - 2.5.4.
+Increasing the level of funding available for recreation sufficient to address both existing and future needs - 2.5.5.
 Using appropriate and proportionate enforcement strategies to deter illegal use of the Forest.